SeldonIO/seldon-deploy-operator/README.md

-# Seldon Deploy Installation
+# Seldon Deploy Operator Installation

+Note this directory must be named `seldon-deploy-operator`.
+Operator-sdk [uses the directory name](https://github.com/operator-framework/operator-sdk/issues/2333).

 Tested with:

-operator-courrier 2.7.1
+operator-courier 2.7.1
 operator-sdk v0.17.1

 First check you can run scorecard from Makefile against empty kind cluster.

 Then build csv and push to quay.
-Have to get token from quay and set QUAY_TOKEN env var in order to push.
+Have to [get token from quay](https://github.com/operator-framework/community-operators/blob/master/docs/testing-operators.md#quay-login) and set QUAY_TOKEN env var in order to push.

 Make the application in quay.io public so cluster can access.